d2l-ai/d2l-en/chapter_multilayer-perceptrons/mlp.md

 above 37°C (98.6°F),
 higher temperatures indicate greater risk.
-However, for individuals with body temperatures below 37° C, higher temperatures indicate lower risk!
+However, for individuals with body temperatures below 37°C, higher temperatures indicate lower risk!
 In this case too, we might resolve the problem with some clever preprocessing.
 Namely, we might use the distance from 37°C as our feature.